duckduckgo/zeroclickinfo-fathead/README.md

 ## How to contribute
-Your help and expertise can improve the search experience for millions of DuckDuckGo users around the world!

 - [**Create new Fatheads, and improve existing ones**](https://github.com/duckduckgo/zeroclickinfo-fathead/issues?q=is%3Aopen+is%3Aissue+label%3A"Mission%3A+Programming")
     - **Note**: Fatheads are written in Perl, Python, Ruby, or JavaScript (Node.js)